CA-APM/ca-apm-automation/README.md

 5. If you run the script with the option `-a` it will write all elements that may have dependencies to `dependencies.csv`.

+## Export All Actions

+The script `list_actions.sh` checks all Management Modules in your APM installation for actions and generates a csv file that contains the Management Module, Alert Name, Caution Action List and Danger Action List.

+1. Set `EM_PATH` in `environment.properties` to point to your APM installation
+2. Run `./dependency_mm.sh`.
+3. The script will print what it is doing:
+  1. check all Management Modules in `EM_PATH`
+  2. write all actions in alerts to `alert_actions.csv`.

 ## Debugging and Troubleshooting
 Check the log file written by the individual scripts.